Four More Years

 Four More Years is a 1972 documentary covering the 1972 Republican National Convention produced by Top Value Television.
 The title of the film refers to Richard Nixon's re-election slogan.
 The convention named Nixon as the Presidential nominee and Spiro Agnew as the nominee for Vice President.
 All filming takes place on the site of the convention center in Miami Beach, Florida.
-It was TVTV's second production, after The World's Largest TV Studio (1972), which covered the Democratic Convention one month prior.
+It was TVTV's second production, after The World's Largest TV Studio (1972), which covered the Democratic Convention one month earlier.

 Content

 Four More Years was part of the guerrilla television movement.
 While the filmmakers do not hide their leftist sympathies, neither do they try to ridicule and instead allow all parties to express themselves.
 In general, the documentary avoids coverage of staged events such as performances and speeches.
 Instead, the camera offers a behind-the-scenes look at the staging of the event.
 The film utilizes shots of the convention hotel and the convention floor in both filled and empty states.
 Interviews are conducted in an informal, spontaneous style by Skip Blumberg and Maureen Orth.
 Interviews are also punctuated by irreverent moments like Blumberg playing the harmonica on the convention floor.

 The film avoids voice-over commentary or added music.
 Instead, still shots of official campaign buttons or other political buttons are used to provide context for the interviews.
 Campaign buttons include "Get to know a Nixonette", "Nixon's the One!", and "One of 250,000".
 Buttons from protesters of the event include “Vietnam Veterans Against the War”, "Acid Amnesty Appeasement Vote McGovern", and "McGovern for President of North Vietnam".

 Politicians and their family members are interviewed throughout.
 Interviews were conducted with Nixon's daughters Julie Nixon Eisenhower and Tricia Nixon Cox, as well as Tricia Cox's husband, Edward Cox.
 The camera does not follow the cues of the interviewee and instead tries to extend the interview as long as possible, following Cox as he retreats into a private section of the convention floor.
 For the most part the film chooses to show politicians in transitional or unofficial moments rather than on stage of the official event program.
 For example, as Henry Kissinger gets into a vehicle, Maureen Orth asks him, "How are the girls?" to which he replies, "They're very pleasant".
 One exception is an extended scene of Ronald Reagan giving a speech to the Young Republicans with a young woman hollering in the front of the audience.
 Members of the Young Republicans are interviewed and express indignation about media reports that their participation in the event is arranged by the Republican Party rather than being self-organized.